 Just giving marks/grades or points for every piece of work can lead to complacency or demoralisation on the part of the student.
-This is mainly due to the fact that a mark/grade focuses on the level of their ability compared to their peers or standards.
+This is mainly due to the fact that a mark/grade focuses on the level of their ability compared to their peers.
 It compares a student with the norm or average for all students.

-There is a place for this form of feedback and it is generally carried out at the end of a unit, year or phase of education although even when work is given a mark/grade and comment, research suggests

-Assessment, Planning, Recording & Reporting Policy and Procedure that students see only the former and not the latter.
+There is a place for this form of feedback and it is generally carried out at the end of a unit, year or phase of education although even when work is given a mark/grade and comment, research suggests that students see only the former and not the latter.
 Work marked with only comments can increase the motivation and achievement of students.

-It is therefore good practice to use marks, numbers and grades where appropriate, but staff are also encouraged to use comment-only feedback as well.
-These should relate to attainment and effort, including how their work relates to past learning, progress made and how they can improve.
+It is therefore good practice to use marks, numbers and grades where appropriate but staff are also encouraged to use comment-only feedback as well.
+These should relate to attainment and effort, including how they can improve.
 Although this does not have to be done for every set piece of work, there must be evidence of diagnostic grading for each student.